RHallberg/unsafe_hotwire/README.md

 # README

-Just a dumb test project and a super simplistic proof of concept for SQL injection
+Just a dumb test project and a super simplistic proof of concept for SQL and code injection.

 ```bash
 bundle install